 When entering a U.S. Address in the Online Check-In process, please use the format below to ensure that we can validate your address.
 Street 1 should be your delivery line address and Street 2 can include information such as your dorm name and apartment number.
 Please see the example below.

-For students pursuing the Fall 2020 semester remotely from abroad, and will not have a U.S. address in Fall, you can use the ISO office address as your SEVIS U.S. Local Address (50 Ames Street, E18-219, Cambridge, MA 02139).
+For students pursuing the Spring 2021 semester remotely from abroad, and will not have a U.S. address in Spring, you can use the ISO office address as your SEVIS U.S. Local Address (50 Ames Street, E18-219, Cambridge, MA 02139).

 Uploading a Scanned Document: Image Resolution

 The photos below depict poor resolutions and good resolutions.
 Please ensure that your uploaded files/images are clear and that the print in those files/images is legible.
 If your image has poor resolution, please upload a new image.

 Obtaining a Form I-94 Record